optimdata/node-red-contrib-ifm-vvb001/README.md

 <img src="images/example-stream-blob.png" alt="stream-blob basic usage"/>

 The `blob status` node check if there is an ongoing blob acquisition.
-If it is the case, you cannot run stream blob until the actual blob transfer is finished or aborted using `abort blob`.",
+If it is the case, you cannot run stream blob until the actual blob transfer is finished or aborted using `abort blob`.

 The `stream blob` node will return a modified `msg` with the following `payload`: